sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-04/README.md

 ## static property

-The property decorated with the keyword `static` is the `static` property, which must be initialized when the `static` property is declared.
-In the function of the contract, it can be accessed through the contract name and the property name (with a dot in the middle). like:
+A property decorated with the keyword `static` is a static property, which must be initialized when the property is declared.
+In the function of the contract, it can be accessed through the contract name and the property name (with a dot in the middle), as below:

 ```solidity